 Costs Involved in Each Process

-Understanding the financial implications of setting up an LPA or applying for deputyship is crucial for effective estate planning.
-The costs associated with these legal processes can significantly impact your decision-making.
+Understanding the financial implications of setting up an LPA or applying for deputyship is crucial for effective planning.
+The cost difference between these two routes is stark, and it’s one of the strongest reasons to set up an LPA while you still can.

 Breakdown of LPA Costs

 The cost of setting up an LPA is relatively straightforward.
-As of November 2025, the application fee to register an LPA with the Office of the Public Guardian (OPG) has increased to £92 from £82.
-This fee is applicable per application, meaning that if you are setting up both a Property and Financial Affairs LPA and a Health and Welfare LPA, you will need to pay this fee twice.
+The application fee to register an LPA with the Office of the Public Guardian (OPG) is currently £82 per document.
+This means that if you are setting up both a Property and Financial Affairs LPA and a Health and Welfare LPA, you will pay £164 in total for registration.

 Breakdown of Deputyship Costs